Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer

 where \(\mathcal{M}\) is the set of available modalities.
 This non-parametric aggregation assumes no synergistic interaction between modalities. \end{itemize}

-\paragraph{Experimental Setup} To mitigate overfitting and ensure robust performance estimation, we employed a stratified 5-fold cross-validation strategy.
+\textbf{Experimental Setup.} To mitigate overfitting and ensure robust performance estimation, we employed a stratified 5-fold cross-validation strategy.
 The dataset was partitioned into 5 non-overlapping folds, preserving the ratio of events to censored patients.
 In each iteration, 3 folds were used for training, 1 for validation and 1 for testing.
 This procedure was repeated 5 times, and final metrics are reported as the mean $\pm$ standard deviation.
 Optimization utilized the \textit{AdamW} optimizer (weight decay $1 \times 10^{-5}$) with a batch size of 32 for all the training approaches.
-Training ran for a maximum of 500 epochs with early stopping (patience equal to 50 epochs) based on the loss computed on the validation set. validation.
+Training ran for a maximum of 500 epochs with early stopping (patience equal to 50 epochs) based on the loss computed on the validation set.
 To ensure a fair comparison across fusion paradigms, we adopted a unified two-stage training protocol.
-In the early fusion setting (ConcatODST\textsuperscript{$\star$}), the NAIM encoders were initialized using weights obtained during unimodal pre-training and kept frozen throughout training.
+In the early fusion setting (ConcatODST\textsuperscript{$\star$}), the \texttt{NAIM} encoders were initialized using weights obtained during unimodal pre-training and kept frozen throughout training.
 In the intermediate fusion setting (ConcatODST), the encoders were initialized identically but remained trainable, enabling end-to-end optimization in which gradients from the survival loss refine modality-specific representations.

 The learning rate schedule ($\eta$) was defined within the range $\eta_{\min}=10^{-8}$ to $\eta_{\max}=10^{-5}$ and consisted of three components.
 First, a linear warm-up over the initial 50 epochs increased $\eta$ from $\eta_{\min}$ to $\eta_{\max}$ to avoid early training instability.
 After warm-up, a plateau detector monitored the validation loss; if no improvement was observed for 20 epochs, a decay schedule was initiated to anneal $\eta$ back to $\eta_{\min}$ across 12 steps.
 Training was halted if the validation metric failed to improve for 50 consecutive epochs.